 About my music

 I have always been drawn to emotional music, which stems from a difficult childhood growing up with an alcoholic father.
 Music was my comfort and my escape back then.
 Life is good for me now, but part of me will always be drawn to emotional music.
 I find comfort in it even still.
-Now that I have kids of my own, I find myself drawn to music that encourages, uplifts, and comforts them.
+Having said that, I'm not a very serious person.
+In fact, I can be quite the opposite.
+And now that I have kids of my own, I find myself drawn to music that encourages, uplifts, and comforts.

 I started singing with my mom at about the age of 6.
 One of my favorite childhood memories is of us harmonizing together on our favorite songs.
 We'd sing together all the time in our apartment.

 At age 12, I joined my middle school's show choir.
 I eventually became the choreographer for the group, as well as the concert-set and concert-program designer.
 During my last year of middle school, I successfully auditioned for the solo part for a soulful rendition of "Let There Be Peace on Earth."
 I got a standing ovation when I performed the song in front of an audience with the choir backing me.
 That experience fueled my desire to continue pursuing music.

 At age 14, I was accepted into the Vocal Performance program at a renowned performing arts high school.
 But less than a year into my studies, I completely lost my voice when I came down with walking pneumonia.
 Not being able to sing, I was very unhappy at the school.
 Much to my vocal instructors' objections, I withdrew from the program.